yehudastern/server-client-assighnment/README.md

      x1 x2 x3 ... xn MAN/AUC/CHB/CAN/MIN number

 and the server returns the distance method to be printed by the client, or invalid arguments.
+ - compile: we provided a Makefile, so use make to create the server and client exe's.
+ - command line for the server:
+ -    ./server.out file port
+ - for the client:
+ -    ./client.out ip port

 # Milestone 1B